mozilla/taar-experiment-v3-shield-study/docs/TESTPLAN.md

 * Verify that sent exit Telemetry is correct
 * Verify that the preference `extensions.webservice.discoverURL` no longer is annotated with query string parameters `?study=taarexpv3&branch={the-current-branch}`

+**Recommendation server test 1**

+* Install the add-on as per above
+* Verify that the study starts
+* Navigate to the "about:addons > Get Add-ons" page and observe the displayed add-on suggestions.
+* Refresh/reload the page and observe that the displayed add-ons remains the same.
+* Navigate to the "about:config" page.
+* Change the "clientId" value from the `extensions.webservice.discoverURL` pref to one of the following ID's:
+  - 00000000-0000-0000-0000-000000000000
+  - 11111111-1111-1111-1111-111111111111
+  - 22222222-2222-2222-2222-222222222222
+* Navigate to the "about:addons > Get Add-ons" page again.
+* Verify that the add-on suggestions are different from the ones from before.

+### QA Test plan

+QA uses the following test plan to test this add-on: https://testrail.stage.mozaws.net/index.php?/suites/view/2634

 ### Design

 Any UI in a Shield study should be consistent with standard Firefox design specifications.
 These standards can be found at [design.firefox.com](https://design.firefox.com/photon/welcome.html).
 Firefox logo specifications can be found [here](https://design.firefox.com/photon/visuals/product-identity-assets.html).